 In 2016 Jean-Sélim was invited by Sir András Schiff to give solo recitals at major venues in Europe and the USA as part of his Building Bridges concert series, supporting new talents.
 Highlights included recitals at the Tonhalle Zurich, Palais des Beaux-Arts Brussels, Weimar Pfingst Festival, Schumannfest Düsseldorf and the Buttenwieser Hall, 92Y Art Center in New York.

 Born in Switzerland in 1991, Jean-Sélim studied with Christian Favre at the Lausanne Conservatoire, and with Ronan O’Hora and Julian Anderson (composition) at the Guildhall School of Music & Drama, graduating in 2016 with Distinction.
-During 2014/15 he held the Rebanks Piano Fellowship at the Glenn Gould School in Toronto.
+During 2014/15 he held the Rebanks Piano Fellowship at the Glenn Gould School in Toronto and in 2018 won the Lili Boulanger Memorial Fund Prize.

 As a composer his works have been performed by Heinz Holliger, Antje Weithaas, Patricia Kopatchinskaja, Sylvia Nopper, Gilles Colliard and Einar Steen-Nokleberg, and by ensembles including the Orchestre de Chambre de Toulouse, Swiss Chamber Soloists, Camerata Bern, Zürcher Kammerorchester and Ensemble Sequence.
 An interest in cinema has led him to collaborate with several directors, writing the soundtrack for Love After Sunrise by Hadi Ghandour, which won prizes at the LA International New Wave Festival and Norwich Festival in 2011.